Fallacies & False Assumptions

 The Policy of Nuclear Deterrence

-Extremely Expensive
+is Extremely Expensive

 The Policy of Nuclear Deterrence has resulted in enormous expenditures in producing nuclear weapons and their delivery systems, along with continually maintaining and improving them.